 Large, deep soup pots with a soup-serving ladle can stand in for any type of party punch bowl.
 Tureens with handles have the benefit of being easier to carry than punch bowls without handles.
 Soup tureens will maintain the temperature of the punch longer than bowls since the tureens are constructed of thicker, heavier materials than plastic or glass punch bowls.

 You will not need a ladle if you serve your punch in pitchers, and the leftovers fit into the refrigerator.
-Prepare the punch in the pitcher and chill it overnight in the refrigerator.
+Prepare the punch in the pitcher and chill it overnight.
 The flavors will meld and the punch will be the proper temperature for serving.

 Beach Bucket or Pail

 Use a plastic pail used by children for making sand castles for serving punch at a beach-themed party.
 Use a brand-new bucket and scrub it out thoroughly before filling it with punch.
 Use the plastic shovel as an ice scoop for a bowl of ice next to the plastic pail punch bowl.

 Instead of ice cubes inside the punch bowl, fill a rubber glove with punch, tightly tie the wrist closed and freeze the glove.
 Remove the glove once it is solid and drop the hand-shaped ice into the punch-filled cauldron.
 A plastic jack o' lantern-shaped trick-or-treat bucket could replace the cauldron if you cannot find one at the local discount store.